ishank-devv/NodeJS-2024/S02/E17-devTUI-part3/devTinder-frontend/README.md

 # S02E17

-## How to build that feature when you refreshes the page, you're still logged in even though redux store also refreshes
+## How to build that feature when you refreshes the page, you're still logged in even though redux store also refreshes and auto-redirect to login page when user has logout

 PROBLEM: synchronous Redux code alone cannot persist login across page refreshes because Redux state is stored in memory and resets when the page reloads.